How to plan your visit and what to expect

 You are asked to follow ground markings outside the Visitor Centre to wait your turn to enter the Visitor Centre via the front door.
 A member of the Visitor Welcome team will be on hand to advise you when it’s your turn.

-Once inside, you will be directed to the welcome desk, where you can choose to collect a welcome map if you like.
+Once inside, you will be directed to the welcome desk, where you can choose to collect a welcome map for yourself if you like.
 You will be told about the next guided tour available and the range of options for you to enjoy on your visit.

 To help keep people safe and to facilitate social distancing we are limiting the number of visitors into the Visitor Centre at any one time, allowing a free flow format once inside.